-PHAS PHASE 3: HOUSING SUPPORT AGREEMENT APPLICATION All areas of concern or further clarification needed brought up during the Proposal & Review Phase MUST BE ADDRESSED during this application phase.
-SITE NSE Obtain a HMIS site license through ICA Completion of an eight-hour training is required Note: A site license must be purchased for provider.
+PHASE 3: HOUSING SUPPORT AGREEMENT APPLICATION All areas of concern or further clarification needed brought up during the Proposal & Review Phase MUST BE ADDRESSED during this application phase.
+HMIS SITE LICENSE Obtain a HMIS site license through ICA Completion of an eight-hour training is required Note: A site license must be purchased for provider.
 All providers serving LTH individuals are required to participate in HMIS.
-HMIS SITE LICENSE Obtain a Project Description Elements (PDF) form For new agencies and agencies with new projects using HMIS.
+HMIS Obtain a Provider Request Form (PRF) from ICA For new agencies and agencies with new projects using HMIS.
 A new form is completed for each funding source.
-As most HS-LTH programs are funded through the State, only one form is needed.
 Pleas se note: It can take several weeks to complete all paperwork for ICA.
-REQUIRED TRAININGS Housing Support Orientation Training Certificates of completion/Email certifying attendance REQ TRAI Vulnerable Adult Mandated Reporting Training for both trainings must be attached to application General Liability Insurance SING Business Automobile Liability Insurance Ensure sufficient Insurances are in place meeting at LICEN Professional Liability Insurance least the levels indicated in the "St. Louis County Insurance Policies" INSURANCE & LICENSING REQUIREMENTS Workers' Compensation Certificate of Compliance (if applicable) INSUR R Work with CSR to determine if any other licenses of registrations may be required for proposed setting/facility These licenses may be required by MN Department of Human Services or Minnesota Department of Health PROVIDER/STAFF/ VOLUNTEERS Submit Background Checks for Providers/Staff/Volunteers Background checks are required for anyone who has direct contact with or unsupervised access to Housing Support Program recipients or has access to their personal property or private data.
+REQUIRED TRAININGS Housing Support Orientation Training Certificates of completion/Email certifying attendance for both trainings must be attached to application REQ TRA Vulnerable Adult for both trainings must be Image: State of the stat General Liability Insurance SING Business Automobile Liability Insurance Ensure sufficient Insurances are in place meeting at LICEN Professional Liability Insurance least the levels indicated in the "St. Louis County Insurance Policies" INSURANCE & LICENSING REQUIREMENTS Workers' Compensation Certificate of Compliance (if applicable) DogWork with CSR to determine if any other licenses of registrations may be required forThese licenses may Human Services or determine if any other licenses of registrations These licenses may be required by MN Department of Human Services or Minnesota Department of Health PROVIDER/STAFF/ VOLUNTEERS Submit Background Checks for Providers/Staff/Volunteers Background checks are required for anyone who has direct contact with or unsupervised access to Housing Support Program recipients or has access to their personal property or private data.
 Receipts indicating submission of background check requests through NetStudy 2.0 must be included with the Housing Support Agreement Application.
-PROV VOI Collect copies of Driver's Licenses for transportation personal Attestation that all staff that transport Housing Support Program recipients have a valid driver's license on file is required in the Housing Support Agreement Application and may ask to be verified in site visits.
+PROV VOI Collect copies of Driver's Licenses for transporting personnel Attestation that all staff that transport Housing Support Program recipients have a valid driver's license on file is required in the Housing Support Agreement Application and may ask to be verified in site visits.